-Step 2: Preparing for an investigation
+Step 2: Preparing to investigate

 If the employer has decided to investigate a disciplinary or grievance issue, they should start as soon as possible.

 This is to make sure they're treating the employee fairly.
 For example, people might remember a situation more clearly the sooner they're asked about it.

 Where possible, the employer should get somebody who's not involved in the case to carry out the investigation, for example another manager or someone from HR.

 This is to keep things as fair as possible.
 In smaller organisations, the employer might have to do it themselves.

 Where possible, the person investigating should also have had training.
 Acas offers training courses in handling disciplinary and grievance procedures, including courses on conducting investigations.

 In a disciplinary case, the employer should think about who will handle matters if further action is needed.